 7. Deira Clocktower In 1969 Vs Now

 Dubai’s famous Clock Tower is situated right in the middle of Deira and it was built back in the year 1963.
 This impressive structure stands at the very gateway of Maktoum Bridge that in turn serves as an essential link between Bur Dubai and Deira.
 While it may have been surrounded merely by sand and undeveloped structures at that time, this area has now transformed into one of the most happening hubs of Dubai where youngsters like to hang out.
+Hands down, this clock tower certainly offers a glimpse into Dubai’s history.

 8. Dubai World Trade Center In 1980 Vs Now

-The construction of Dubai’s World Trade Center had begun in 1977, and it was a lone structure in this entire area at that time.
+The construction on Dubai’s World Trade Center had begun in 1977, and it was a lone structure in this entire area at that time.
 This 39-storey building was known as the Sheikh Rashid Tower back in those days and played a crucial role in shaping the economic history of Dubai.

 9. Sheraton Dubai Creek Hotel & Towers In 1978 Vs Now

-After the government of Dubai decided to convert the city into an attractive tourist destination, a number of hotels started cropping up here.
+After the government of Dubai decided to convert the city into an attractive tourist destination, a number of hotels hotels started cropping up here.
 The Sheraton Dubai Creek Hotel & Towers was one of the first hotels to be built in Dubai, and that is the reason it still remains as a reputed and immensely popular place to stay in Dubai.

 10. Dubai Jumeirah Mosque In 1974 Vs Now

 The construction of the famed Jumeirah Mosque had not begun until 1976, and its completion took over three years.
 This stunning mosque has been built in the traditional Fatimid style that initially originated in Syria and Egypt.
-The mosque finally opened its gates in 1979 and has been a key tourist attraction in the city since.
+The mosque finally opened it gates in 1979 and has been a key tourist attraction in the city since.

 11. Dubai Dhow Cruise In 1950 Vs Now